RRolfes/Falling-Words/README.md

 This project will be implemented with the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and logic,
+- Vanilla JavaScript for overall structure and logic,
 - HTML/CSS for rendering and graphics
 - Easel.js with HTML5 Canvas for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.